 It is a fun project you can do yourself or with your kids to create a moon artwork for your home.
 You could even make one as a special painting to accompany our popular moon milestone set or a starry cloud mobile.

 Water Color Paper.
 I used this one

 Paint Brushes.
-I used this set
+I used a set similar to this set

 Water Color Paints.
 I used this indigenous owned hand crafted brand

 Another Water Color Paint Set This is my other go to set

 Plastic Circle to trace, I used a takeout container lid

 Step 1.
 Trace circle onto watercolor paper lightly with pencil

 Step 2.
 Paint clear water into circle filling the entire circle so it's wet which allows the paint to expand and flow once you add it.